outoftheblox/Thing/README.md

 MQTT Wifi SPIFFS Thing utility

 # Purpose #
-Implement sensors and actuators on MQTT in just a few lines.
+Implement sensors and actuators on MQTT with TLS in just a few lines.

 # Features #
 - Selects the access point with the best signal automatically.